 At times, based on the contractual obligations assigned to you by your insurance carrier and due to various circumstances of the surgical procedure(s), your insurance provider will assign a specific amount as ‘Patient Responsibility’ after your claim has been filed and processed.
 This can include, but is not limited to, your co-insurance and deductibles and is often calculated based on other medical expenses which have been incurred and filed for pre/post-surgery.
 This amount is found on each patient’s Explanation of Benefits (EOB).
 Any assigned balances remaining after your insurance provider has made applicable reimbursement payments are defined as Patient Responsibility.

 In order to ensure the best possible patient experience, Andrews Institute Ambulatory Surgery Center will work on your behalf to obtain the most accurate information from your insurance provider(s) and calculate various factors to provide you with the most accurate pre-surgery estimate.
 It is our intent that this value is as accurate as possible; however, based on circumstance outside of our control this may change.
 That being said, any amounts provided prior to surgery can only be taken as good faith estimates.
-Any and all final balances will be billed to you according to our standard Billing Guidelines.
-Should you have any questions related to your estimate, please contact our Patient Access Coordinator at(850) 916-8531.
+Any and all final balances will be billed to you according to our standard billing guidelines.
+Should you have any questions related to your estimate, please contact our Patient Access Team at(850) 916-8531.

 Many insurance providers require a pre-authorization for surgical procedures.
 It is the responsibility of your physician’s office to obtain any pre-authorization necessary for your procedure.
 In conjunction with verifying benefits with your insurance provider(s), we will attempt to coordinate with the physician’s office to ensure (if necessary) that your pre-authorization has been obtained.